jaketae/jaketae.github.io/_posts/2020-02-05-neural-net.md

 That's all the data and the preprocessing we will need for now.

+# Neural Network Model

 # Activation Functions

 Activation functions are important aspects of neural networks.
-In fact, it is what allows neural networks to model non-linearities in data.
+In fact, it is what allows neural networks to model nonlinearities in data.
+As we saw in the preceding section, a neural network is essentially composed of layers and weights that can be expressed as matrix multiplications.
+No matter how complex a matrix may be, matrix multiplication is a linear operation, which means that is impossible to model nonlinearities with matrix multiplication.
+This is why we need activation functions in neural networks.